 People who have suffered from eating disorders of any kind are never the ones to have dieting and body image conversations with!

 I wouldn’t have the successful recovery that I have today if other people hadn’t shared their stories with me along the way.
 These recovery warriors have been my teachers, allies and trusted friends.
 When my recent story was published, I received messages from people who I didn’t even know were battling with their own body image and discomfort around food.
 They thanked me for my honesty and shared their own personal stories with me.
-If I hadn’t published that article, those conversations never would have happened.
+If was not brave enough to share my story, those conversations never would have happened.
 Hopefully, now there are few more people in my network who know they can reach out to me next time they are struggling.

 Which leads me to…

 This a universal truth – all forms of honesty connects people.
 Because I am so well versed in talking about my disease from years and years of practice in therapy, rehab, and 12 step meetings, I am now able to comfortably and openly discuss it with almost anyone.
 My recovery from anorexia is a large part of my personal narrative and understanding who I am as a person.
 There is power in letting go of shame through honesty.
 I believe that the same goes for anyone who has been through something equally challenging, be it any form of addiction, trauma, or loss.

 My ongoing recovery is the strongest, most humble, authentic part of me.
 It is my greatest accomplishment in life.
 During times when I’m down on myself or feel like I am not enough, I reflect on how hard I fought to be the healthy, brave, recovered person that I am today.
 Why on earth would I want to hide that from anybody?